EmmyMay/input-integer/README.md

 //or
 const inputInteger = require("@emmyb/input-integer");
 ```
-This function returns an el for you to append to the DOM and the input element rendered on screen itself.
+This function returns an el for you to append to the DOM.

 ********
 You can pass in options such as: